bytzar/MotionCursor/README.md

 - You might have to set MotionCurser as Startup Project in the solution explorer
 - Compile
 - The relevant files are `main.cpp`, `main_gui.cpp` and `main_gui.h` (latter may be buried under external dependencies)

+# SEO
+Use controller for cursor windows, use controller as mouse, control mouse with controller, move cursor with controller, gamepad mouse Windows, Windows controller mouse tool, controller as mouse Windows 10, controller as mouse Windows 11, map controller to mouse, joystick mouse emulator, turn gamepad into mouse, use PS5 controller as mouse, use Switch Pro controller as mouse, use Xbox controller to move mouse, use controller to move cursor, mouse control with game controller, game controller cursor control, controller mouse movement tool, motion controls as mouse, gyro mouse Windows, gyro aim Windows, use controller gyro for mouse, motion control mouse emulator, Steam Deck gyro mouse Windows, PS5 gyro mouse PC, map gyro to mouse movement, gyroscope to mouse cursor, use motion controls on PC, controller gyro mouse support, move mouse with joystick, convert gamepad to mouse, joystick to mouse mapper, use controller as touchpad, emulate mouse with controller, controller pointer movement, aim with controller gyro, Windows gyro aiming, motion aiming on PC, how to use controller to move mouse, how to control mouse with controller, mouse with gamepad on Windows, best controller mouse software, lightweight controller mouse tool, controller mouse alternative to Steam Input, controller mouse for non-Steam games